What is Act 250?

 Modernizing Act 250

 Act 250 has helped shape the Vermont we love today.
 But, the program is more than 50 years old and should be updated to meet all of today’s challenges, including climate change, forest fragmentation, and increasing the availability of affordable, smart growth housing.
 It is time to consider how Act 250 can be reformed to better support help address our housing crisis while simultaneously protecting our natural resources and communities.
 Solutions to these issues can go hand in hand.
-This Legislative session, VNRC is looking forward to working with legislators, and partners such as planning commission leaders, housing developers, The Forest Partnership, climate advocates, and many more, to advance Act 250 reform that can strengthen Vermont’s environment, communities, and the overall quality of life in our state.
+VNRC is working with legislators, and partners such as community planners, housing developers, the Forest Partnership, climate advocates, business groups, and many more, to advance Act 250 reform that strengthens Vermont’s environment, communities, and the overall quality of life in our state.

 Click here to read more about how VNRC is working to modernize Act 250 in 2024!